 Answer questions and see how you rank against other players.Play Now

-In the wake of his critical success with Chaplin, Downey anchored a documentary about the 1992 presidential election, called The Last Party.
-He appeared in the romantic comedy Only You in 1994, and Oliver Stone's acclaimed but controversial Natural Born Killers (1994).
-In 1995, he starred in the period film Restoration alongside Meg Ryan and Sam Neill; an updated film version of Richard III (1995), co-starring Ian McKellen and Annette Bening; and the Jodie Foster-directed Home for the Holidays, co-starring Holly Hunter.
+In the wake of his critical success with Chaplin, Downey anchored a documentary about the 1992 presidential election, The Last Party.
+In 1994, he appeared in the romantic comedy Only You, as well as in Oliver Stone's acclaimed but controversial Natural Born Killers.
+The following year, the actor starred in the period film Restoration alongside Meg Ryan and Sam Neill; an updated film version of Richard III (1995), co-starring Ian McKellen and Annette Bening; and the Jodie Foster-directed Home for the Holidays, also starring Holly Hunter.

 Downey's personal life had expanded, too.
 In May 1992, he married actress Deborah Falconer.
 Two years later, the couple had a son, Indio, naming friend and actor, Anthony Michael Hall, as the boy's godfather.

 If Downey was ever really grounded by his new status as husband and father, it was short-lived.
-In June 1996 the actor was stopped by police, driving naked in his Porsche on Sunset Boulevard, and found not only to be without clothes, but in possession of cocaine, heroine, and a .357 Magnum.
+In June 1996, the actor was stopped by police after driving naked in his Porsche on Sunset Boulevard, and found not only to be without clothes, but in possession of cocaine, heroine and a .357 Magnum.
 Less than a month later, and just a few hours before he was slated to be charged, Downey ran afoul of the law again after he was found passed out in a neighbor's house.

 Downey's trial, originally set for late January, was delayed for several months while his lawyers negotiated with prosecutors.
-In March of 2001, the two sides failed to reach a plea bargain, and the case was set for a preliminary hearing at the end of April.
-On April 24th, Downey was arrested for allegedly being under the influence of an undisclosed "stimulant."
-At home, Downey's personal life was in turmoil, too, as Falconer sued him for divorce in 2004.
+In March 2001, the two sides failed to reach a plea bargain, and the case was set for a preliminary hearing at the end of April.
+On April 24, 2001, Downey was arrested for allegedly being under the influence of an undisclosed "stimulant."
+Downey's personal life was in turmoil, too, as Falconer sued him for divorce in 2004.

 profile name: Robert Downey Jr. profile occupation: